lemingshen/PolyU-Survival/research/llms/upgrade-to-chatgpt-plus.md

 ## 1. Through ChatGPT Website

 * Prerequisites
-  * You **MUST** have a non-CN and non-HK Mastercard or VISA credit/debit card (virtual and physical cards are both acceptable).
+  * You **MUST** have a non-CN and non-HK MasterCard or VISA credit/debit card (virtual and physical cards are both acceptable).
   * I strongly recommend you guys to apply for the [SafePal](https://www.safepal.com/en/) card.
 You may follow the instructions in the link below for application:
   {% content-ref url="apply-for-a-switzerland-card" %}
   [apply-for-a-switzerland-card.md](apply-for-a-switzerland-card)